 Independence matters groups

 We have a number of groups to empower you to live an independent life, including support for getting back to work, learning braille, IT skills, and our Living with Sight Loss courses.

 Friendship matters groups

 Our social and support groups are the perfect opportunity to meet new people and get involved with group activities including film club, football, exercise classes and creative art groups.

 Henshaws digital enablement team are here to find the solution that works for you, no matter what your sight level, age, or technical ability is.
-Our team in Greater Manchester and Liverpool provide assessments, training, groups and online resources on a number of digital products including JAWS, OrCam, Apple and Synapptic.
+Our team in Greater Manchester provide assessments, training, groups and online resources on a number of digital products including JAWS, OrCam, Apple and Synapptic.

 Our Children and Families teams specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
 We can support you in many ways including;

 - Parent and Toddler groups